-6.2.2 Policies - Graves and Monuments
+6.2.1.2 Policies: graves and monuments

-A maintenance and repair philosophy for the Cemetery is based on the principles espoused in the ICOMOS Charter for the Conservation of Places of Cultural Heritage Value, widely accepted in New Zealand and Australia as providing a benchmark for conservation practice.
+A maintenance and repair philosophy for the cemetery is based on the principles espoused in the ICOMOS Charter for the Conservation of Places of Cultural Heritage Value, widely accepted in New Zealand and Australia as providing a benchmark for conservation practice.

-Over 8,500 people have been interred in the Ceemetery.
-There are about 1,334 visible tombstones and other memorials - 600 in their original location and 734 relocated after the construction of the Wellington urban motorway.
+Over 8500 people have been interred in the cemetery.
+There are about 1334 visible tombstones and other memorials - 600 in their original location and 734 re-located after the construction of the Wellington urban motorway.

-- All graves, monuments and surrounds shall be maintained and managed in accordance with the ICOMOS charter and based on the Maintenance and Repair Guidelines for Graves and any subsequent amendments - Graves and monuments, especially those that are well known, shall be regularly inspected for damage from vandalism or vegetation and for signs of general decay. - Where damage occurs, immediate steps shall be taken to prevent further damage and repairs carried out as soon as possible.
-Wherever possible and practicable, Council will seek to recover the cost of repairs from the next of kindescendents or family. - Repairs should follow the form and style of the original.
-Replacement materials, such as wood and chain fencing, should be finished so that more recent treatments such as tanalising or galvanising are not apparent. - Vegetation around graves and monuments shall be managed to protect the graves and monuments from damage and to maintain adequate visual and physical access.

-Interested parties, such as family, shall be consulted, provided that they can be contacted, before beginning major restoration work.
-In addition, the Council's intention to carry out annual remedial work shall be publicly advertised in accordance with the Burial and Cremation Regulations 1967, giving specific details of the headstones and memorials.

-All grave and monument fragments shall be securely stored and catalogued to be available for restoration work.

-Records of all historic assets within the cemetery and any that may be stored off site shall be kept up to date with records of damage, remedial work and significant alterations noted.
+- a) All graves, monuments and surrounds shall be maintained and managed in accordance with the ICOMOS charter and based on the Maintenance and Repair Guidelines for Graves31 and any subsequent amendments. - b) Graves and monuments shall be regularly inspected for damage from vandalism or vegetation and for signs of general decay. - c) Where damage occurs, immediate steps shall be taken to prevent further damage and repairs carried out as soon as possible.
+Wherever possible and practicable, the Council will seek to recover the cost of repairs from descendants or family. - d) Vegetation around graves and monuments shall be managed to protect the graves and monuments from damage and to maintain adequate visual and physical access. - e) Interested parties, such as family, shall be consulted, provided that they can be contacted, before beginning major restoration work.
+In addition, the Council's intention to carry out annual remedial work shall be publicly advertised in accordance with the Burial and Cremation Regulations 1967, giving specific details of the headstones and memorials. - f) All grave and monument fragments shall be securely stored and catalogued to be available for restoration work. - g) Records of all historic assets within the cemetery and any that may be stored off site shall be kept up to date with records of damage, remedial work and significant alterations noted.

-The graves and monuments are the main features of Bolton Street Memorial ParkCemetery.
+The graves and monuments are the main features of Bolton Street Cemetery.
 They are a valuable historic record and a source of great human interest but many of the memorials and surrounds are quite fragile and vulnerable to damage.
 Access to the graves is important both for the families and interested members of the public so it is essential that reasonable access be provided to graves to avoid unnecessary clearing by visitors.